jeanromainroy/chatbot-whatsapp/README.md

     npm run start

 15. Type something in the conversation and look at the terminal to see if the server is functionning properly

+## Whitelist

+By default the chatbot will refuse to chat with unknown numbers.
+Set the authorized contact names in the [config file](./server/config.js).